qmk/qmk.fm_old/_pages/keyboards/gergo.md

 ![Gergo!](/keyboards/gergo/top.jpg)

 Gergo is a 14x4 ortholinear, 50-key keyboard kit, made by [g Heavy Industries](http://gboards.ca).
-Supporting MX, Alps and Choc switches and with a onboard processor it's one of the lowest profile QMK boards available at the moment.
+Supporting MX, Alps and Choc switches and with an onboard processor, it's one of the lowest profile QMK boards available at the moment.
 With fullsize mods and a thin profile, Gergo is a great addition to your desk or your bag!

 ![Gergo!](/keyboards/gergo/chocs.jpg)